 Chinese internet users love to instant message.
 WeChat has an extremely well developed mobile commerce offering, seriously monetising on the popularity of messaging in China.

 Chat plaforms are the most installed on Chinese phones.
-WeChat is number one, with 81% of mobile phone owners using it and a staggering 650 million active users.
+WeChat is number one, with 81% of mobile phone owners using it and a staggering 700 million monthly active users.
 QQ, another chat app, sits in the number two spot, having been installed on 76% of mobiles.

 Ecommerce is huge

 China is a mobile-first, lucrative market in terms of e-Commerce.
-PWC found 96% of Chinese internet users shop online at least once a month and KPMG predict by 2020 China’s e-Commerce market will be larger than those of the US, Britain, Japan, Germany, and France combined.
+PWC found 14% of Chinese shop online everyday and Export.Gov predicts by 2020 China’s e-Commerce market is projected to reach 634 million.By that year, China’s eCommerce market is predicted to be larger than those of the U.S., UK, Japan, Germany, and France combined, according to Dezan Shira & Associates.

 Online giant Alibaba – who hold 80% of the Chinese e-Commerce market – started promoting China’s Singles Day as a shopping day in 2009 and it is now the biggest online shopping event of the year.
-It takes place on 11th November and is an ‘anti valentine’s day’.
+It takes place on 11th November each year and started as an obscure “anti-Valentine’s” celebration for single Chinese in the Nineties.

-There was a 60% increase in Alibaba’s online sales from 2014 to 2015 on Singles Day and more than 27 million sales came from mobile within the first hour.
+There was a 60% increase in Alibaba’s online sales in 2016 on Singles Day and more than $17.79 billion sales came from GMV.
 With internet users steadily rising it is likely these figures will increase again in 2016.